travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 overridden, but is defined by using one of our continuous deployment providers to deploy code to Heroku, Engine Yard, or a different supported platform.

-When deploying files to a provider, prevent Travis CI from deleting all files created during the build with:
+When deploying files to a provider, prevent Travis CI from resetting your working directory and deleting all changes made during the build ( `git stash --all`) by adding `skip_cleanup` to your `.travis.yml`:

 	deploy:
 		skip_cleanup: true